 Set the oven to cook for a specific length of time using the Timed Cook feature.
-This feature can only be used with the Speed Cook, Bake, Conv.Bake and Conv.Roast modes
+This feature can be used with the Speed Cook, Bake, Conv.Bake, Conv.
+Roast, etc.

 Setting the Cook Time Function

 For example, to bake at 300 °F for 30 minutes, first set the clock to the correct time of day.